 How many students are in each class?

-For the 2021 Winter Session in which all classes will be held remotely, classes will have no more than 18 students in each section so that the teacher can can clearly see each student and provide individualized instruction.
+No more than 18 students are enrolled in each section so that the teacher can provide individualized instruction.

 I have already enrolled my child, but I want to switch my child’s class day/time.
 Is that possible?